Scaranman/Portfolio-Site/content/en/authors/admin/_index.md

 ---

 Hi, I’m Jacob.
 I'm a UX Designer from the Philadelphia region.
-I will be graduating this August from Rochester Institute of Technology (RIT) with a B.S. in Human Centered Computing (HCC) and a minor in Japanese.
+I will be graduating in August from Rochester Institute of Technology (RIT) with a B.S. in Human Centered Computing (HCC) and a minor in Japanese.

-I believe I got my drive for UX through the background of my family.
-My mother went to art school and worked as a graphic designer before pursuing a career in Early Childhood education.
-Both of my mothers parents were also artists and designers.
-My father is an architect.
-With these family members, I grew up with a very creative maternal side, and a very logical but design based paternal side.
+I got my drive for UX from my family.
+My father is an architect and my mother went to art school and worked as a graphic designer before pursuing a career in early childhood education.
+Additionally, my mothers parents were artists and designers.
+In short, I grew up with a very creative maternal side, and a logical but design-based paternal side.

-From a young age I got involved in the use of computers in technology,　and due to my communication disability as a child, I was always on some piece of technology.
+From a young age I got involved in the use of computers in technology.
+As a child, I was always on some piece of technology.
 Whether it be my Gameboy , the Xbox, or the family PC.
-Needless to say, technology is an important part of my life and from the start, I knew I was going to do something with technology.
+Needless to say, technology has always been an important part of my life, and I knew I was going to do something with technology.

-I have also been learning Japanese since late high school when I went a Japanese language camp for the summer.
+I have also been learning Japanese since late high school when I went to a Japanese language camp for the summer.
 From there I knew I was going to continue my studies at RIT and pursued a minor.
 I credit my original interest in Japanese to my mom.
 She studied Japanese when she was in college and lived in Kobe for a year.
-She loves Japan.
-In 2019 I spent my Spring semester in Nagoya, Japan through IES abroad at Nanzan University.
-I spent the first 4 months of the program in homestay and the last month in a dorm.
+In 2019, I spent my Spring semester in Nagoya, Japan at Nanzan University/南山大学.
+I spent the first four months of the program in homestay and the last month in a dorm.
 I spent the following summer on an Internship for Tamago-DB in Tokyo.

-I really love learning about Japanese language and culture and I have extended my interest to other cultures worldwide.
+I love learning Japanese language and culture and I have extended my interest to other cultures worldwide.

-Outside of School and UX, I enjoy video games, hiking, and spending time with my Dog, Dexter.
-I recently started trying to practice guitar again and teaching myself how to draw.
+Outside of school and UX, I enjoy video games, hiking, and spending time with my dog, Dexter.
+I recently started pickup up guitar and teaching myself how to draw.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.